Qeepsake/react-native-use-permissions/README.md

 # react-native-use-permissions
+This library exposes hooks relating to permissions and notifications.
+## Hooks
+### usePermissions

-This library exposes a hook to keep track of the permission's state.
+A hook to keep track of the permission's state.
+### useNotificationStatus
+A hook to keep track of the notification status.

 ## Authors